lumirlumir/npm-clang-format-node/website/docs/apis/clang-format-git-python.md

 > [!TIP]
 >
-> This package also supports JSDoc type hints with the following APIs, so you’ll see more detailed information directly in your code editor.
+> This package also supports JSDoc type hints with the following APIs, so you'll see more detailed information directly in your code editor.

 ## Installation

-This package already includes `clang-format-node` as a dependency, so there’s no need to install it separately.
+This package already includes `clang-format-node` as a dependency, so there's no need to install it separately.

 ::: code-group